LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold titles

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in violation of the lease.
-This could trigger the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
+If such conditions are not complied with you may be in breach of the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-If you do not keep up the payments on your mortgage with Marsden Building Society your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with Marsden Building Society.

 Preparing the Transfer of Equity with a Marsden Building Society Mortgage